Diversity & Inclusion Strategic Plan

 - Align our diversity and inclusion message from first contact with Admission all the way through to graduation.

-- Review and revise content related to diversity and Episcopal Identity on Trinity’s website and printed materials for consistency.
+- Review and revise content related to diversity and the Episcopal Identity on Trinity’s website and printed materials for consistency.

 - Highlight our commitment to diversity and inclusion as well as Trinity’s other core values to communicate their connection and why they are all essential to high-quality student outcomes.